IgorUA19/Fuzzy_Logic_Ball_and_Pipe/README.md

 Theory of Control Method
 The Fuzzy Logic Controller, FLC, is a control system that runs off the mathematical system known as "Fuzzy Logic".
-Fuzzy Logic is logic that can handle the concept of partial truth.
-It does this based on
+Fuzzy Logic is logic that can handle the concept of partial truth or "partially true".
+It accomplishes this by having the truth value of variables to be any real number between 0 and 1.